Supermagnum/supermorse-app/README.md

 https://github.com/Supermagnum/supermorse-app/tree/main/Arduino_variants_pinouts

 # Arduino Pin Tester Tool
-For Arduino boards (Xiao ESP32-C6, Arduino Micro, Arduino Nano) This helps determine the correct GPIO pins to use in the morse decoder sketches.
+For Arduino boards (Xiao ESP32-C6, Xiao SAMD21, Arduino Micro, Arduino Nano) This helps determine the correct GPIO pins to use in the morse decoder sketches.
 Use this tool if:
 - You are unsure if you have soldered correctly